The-Hindmost/dotFiles/README.md

 #### NERDTree
 * vim will automatically exit if NERDTree is the only open buffer.

+#### C files
+* The 'sign column' for ALE will always be displayed
+* The compiler will automatically be set to gcc for use with `:make`
+* The error format for make will be set to `%f:%l:%m`
+* The file in the active buffer will be automatically saved upon invocation of `:make`
+* Typing `;;` will insert a semicolon and a new line

 #### Perl files
+* The 'sign column' for ALE will always be displayed
 * Perltidy will be run automatically when a perl file is saved
 * The compiler will automatically be set to perl for use with `:make`
 * The error format for make will be set to `%f:%l:%m`
 * The file in the active buffer will be automatically saved upon invocation of `:make`
 * Typing `;;` will insert a semicolon and a new line

+#### YAML Files
+* The 'sign column' for ALE will always be displayed

 ### Keybindings
 The following key sequences have been mapped